🔞 Not for sale to under 18s

 Cannabis is a plant native to Central and South Asia.
 Plants rich in fiber and low in Tetrahydrocannabinol (THC*) are called "hemp" or "agricultural hemp", while THC-rich varieties are called "Indian hemp" or cannabis.

-Cannabis comes in many forms Cannabis comes in a variety of forms: flowers, leaves, resin or oil, and more marginally, cannabis can also be incorporated into food preparations such as cakes/space-cakes, or taken as an infusion.
+Cannabis comes in a variety of forms: flowers, leaves, resin or oil, and more marginally, it can also be incorporated into food preparations such as cakes, space-cakes or cookie mixes, or taken as an infusion.
 In flower or resin form, it is generally smoked as a joint.
-However, this type of consumption is prohibited in France, whether it involves hemp or cannabis.
+But this form of consumption is prohibited in France, whether it's hemp or cannabis.
 We remind you that the products available in our store are intended for infusion.

-Cannabis can be used for recreational purposes in search of a "high", or for therapeutic purposes - experiments are currently underway in many Western and Asian countries.
+Cannabis can be used recreationally to get a "high", or for therapeutic purposes, with experiments currently underway in many Western and Asian countries.

-Cannabis is a plant with psychoactive effects.Its use alters perception, mood and consciousness.
+Cannabis is a plant with psychoactive effects, meaning that its consumption alters perception, mood and consciousness.
 It is also habit-forming and addictive.
-This is why, in France, cannabis is classified as a narcotic, among drugs.
+This is why, in France, cannabis is classified as a narcotic drug.

 In high doses, THC produces cannabic intoxication, characterized by feelings of euphoria and physical well-being.
 It is accompanied by a dissociation of ideas, and errors of appreciation of time and space (reduced alertness).
 Sensory perceptions are heightened and generally pleasant[3].